madcato/iOS-Boilerplate/README.md

 ### External frameworks

-Included in the project directly using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-It's better not to use Carthage or Cocoapods.
+Included in the project directly using [Carthage](https://github.com/Carthage/Carthage).
+This way is easier to manage versions of this external frameworks.
+Carthage does not add much build time, because it builds the frameworks previously and add them to the repository.

 - [Alamofire](https://github.com/Alamofire/Alamofire)
   For accesing remote http servers